 Curriculum Vitae (Last Updated 4/1/2017).

 Kirsten is a Ph.D. student, she joined the research group in Spring 2017.
 She graduated from Auburn University in 2014 with undergraduate degrees in Aerospace Engineering and Applied Mathematics and from The University of Texas at Austin in 2016 with a Master of Science in Engineering.
 She has been a co-op employee at NASA Johnson Space Center since 2011.
 Her research focuses on spacecraft navigation with interests in estimation theory, Bayesian statistical inference, information theory, and prediction.
+Kirsten is in the applied statistical modeling portfolio.

 Rahul is a Ph.D. student, he joined the research group in Summer 2017.
 He graduated from the Indian Institute of Technology Bombay with a Bachelor in Mechanical Engineering in 2015 and from The University of Texas at Austin in 2017 with a Master of Science in Mechanical Engineering.
 His field of interest lies in using control theory and blending different fields in robotics with real world applications.
 Currently, his focus is solving problems associated with robust orbital maneuvering of spacecrafts.

 James is a Masters student who joined the research group in Summer 2017.
 He graduated from the University of Texas at Austin with a Bachelor of Science in Aerospace Engineering in 2017.
 His research focuses on GNC for spacecraft proximity operations, with other interests in quadrotors and computer vision.
+James is in the robotics portfolio.

 Arjun Ram S.P.